 What support will I get?

-You will get the support that is appropriate and right for you to maintain or move forward your abilities.
+You will get the appropriate and right support for you to maintain or move forward your abilities.

 We have a good ratio of support ranging from 1:1 to 1:4 however; this might change according to what you are doing.